ianozsvald/ParallelPython_EuroSciPy2012/README.md

     >>> cloud.__version__
     >>> '2.5.5'

-For picloud I have made an account but you ought to make your own:
+For picloud I have made an account which you can share but you ought to make your own:

     u:ianozsvald+euroscipy2012@gmail.com
     p:euroscipy2012